pact-foundation/jest-pact/README.md

 interface JestPactOptions = PactOptions & {
   timeout?: number; // Timeout for pact service start/teardown, expressed in milliseconds
                     // Default is 30000 milliseconds (30 seconds).
+  logDir?: string; // path for the log file logFileName?: string; // filename for the log file
 }
 ```

 ### Defaults

-Jest-Pact sets some helpful defaults for you.
+Jest-Pact sets some helpful default PactOptions for you.
 You can override any of these by explicitly setting corresponding option.
+Here are the defaults:

 - `log` is set so that log files are written to /pact/logs, and named `<consumer>-<provider>-mockserver-interaction.log`
 - `dir` is set so that pact files are written to /pact/pacts